Ahmad-Mohammad-Kouja/price-list-system/README.md

-        With a 100M record, the difference in size between the 2 tables will be 200 megabytes, Also, the difference in speed between using an index char and a foreign integer will increase So we will start working on tiny integers as the foreign keys instead of the currency code We will face a small problem that the user input will still currency code and country code (not IDs) So if we want to not search using codes, instead of integers, We need to take the country code and get the country ID, and use it in the search We may have 2 more queries on each request (one for currency and the other for country) Because the number of countries and currencies is small, and they are barely changing
+        With a 100M record, the difference in size between the 2 tables will be 200 megabytes, Also, the difference in speed between using an index char and a foreign integer will increase So we will start working on tiny integers as the foreign keys instead of the currency code We will face a small problem that the user input will still contain currency code and country code (not IDs) So if we do not want to search using codes, instead of integers, We need to take the country code and get the country ID, and use it in the search We may have 2 more queries on each request (one for currency and the other for country) Because the number of countries and currencies is small, and they are barely changing